 What are the complications of Diabetes?

 Complications from diabetes include heart disease, stroke, vision loss, nerve damage, kidney disease, and amputations.
 In addition, diabetes puts you at risk for gum disease, hearing loss, Alzheimer’s disease, and depression.
-Diabetes is the 7th leading cause of death.

 Complications usually develop over a long time without any symptoms.
 That’s why it’s so important to make and keep doctor and dentist appointments even if you feel fine.
 Early treatment can help prevent or delay diabetes-related health conditions and improve overall health.